martinrotter/rssguard/resources/docs/Documentation.md

 ## Supported Operating Systems <a id="sos"></a>
 RSS Guard is a cross-platform application, and at this point it is known to work on:
 * Windows 7+
-* GNU/Linux (including PinePhone and other Linux-based phone operating systems)
+* GNU/Linux with glibc 2.31+ (including PinePhone and other Linux-based phone operating systems)
 * BSD (FreeBSD, OpenBSD, NetBSD, etc.)
 * macOS 10.13+
 * OS/2 (ArcaOS, eComStation)